Jeremiah Chapter 22

 Jeremiah 22:17 “But thine eyes and thine heart [are] not but for thy covetousness, and for to shed innocent blood, and for oppression, and for violence, to do [it].”

 He was wholly intent upon gratifying that lust.
 His heart was meditating, contriving, and forming schemes for that purpose.
-And his eyes were looking out here and there for proper objects and opportunities to exercise it.
+And his eyes were looking out here and there for proper objects and opportunities to seize them.

 “And for to shed innocent blood”: In order to get their money, goods, and possessions into his hands.
 Extreme greed for wealth or material gain often leads to murder.